smousavi05/STEAD/README.md

 *   Complex Neural Networks for Estimating Epicentral Distance, Depth, and Magnitude of Seismic Waves, Ristea, Nicolae-Cătălin, and Anamaria Radoi., IEEE Geoscience and Remote Sensing Letters.

+*   Earthquake detection and P-wave arrival time picking using capsule neural network.
+    Saad, and Chen.
+IEEE Transactions on Geoscience and Remote Sensing, 59(7), 6234-6243.

+*   Prediction of intensity and location of seismic events using deep learning.
+    Nicolis, Plaza, & Salas.
+Spatial Statistics, 42, 100442.